 - First-Aid kit.
 We have a list of what goes in a personal first-aid kit and any medication you’re taking goes in it too.

 - 40-60 litre rucksack, get a good branded one with an adjustable back frame, look after it, and it will last you for years including bringing the dirty washing home from University or College.
-We have some available to borrow.

-- A good penknife - Victorinox Swiss Army is ideal, Leatherman or Gerber are also good, but don’t buy the cheap unbranded copies as the blade steel is poor quality and won't stay sharp.
+- A good penknife - Victorinox Swiss Army is ideal, Leatherman or Gerber are also good, but don’t buy the cheap unbranded copies as the blade steel is poor and won't stay sharp.
 It’s useful if it’s got a loop to attach to a belt.

 Nice to have but not too important: